Flavor violating Higgs and $Z$ decays at FCC-ee

 The situation is different for high energy FCNC observables, where the list is rather short and almost always involves leptons.
 Examples are ${\mathcal{B}}(h\to \ell\ell')$, ${\mathcal{B}}(Z\to \ell\ell')$ and $\sigma(pp\to \ell\ell')$.
 The exception to this rule are the decays of top quarks, where $t\to ch, cg,\dots,$ can also be probed in high energy collisions, see, e.g., \cite{Kamenik:2020fgu,Greljo:2022jac,Fuentes-Martin:2020lea,Greljo:2018tzh,Greljo:2017vvb,Faroughy:2016osc,TopQuarkWorkingGroup:2013hxj,Cepeda:2019klc}.

 In this Letter we show that, somewhat surprisingly, the on-shell FCNC decays of the Higgs, ${\mathcal{B}}(h\to bs)\equiv {\mathcal{B}}(h\to \bar bs +b \bar s)$ and ${\mathcal{B}}(h\to cu)\equiv {\mathcal{B}}(h\to \bar cu +c \bar u)$, can be added to the list of high energy FCNC observables, since they can be probed at a phenomenologically interesting level at a future lepton collider, such as the FCC-ee \cite{Agapov:2022bhm}.
 Over the full running period of FCC-ee, the collider is expected to produce $N_h = 6.7\times 10^5$ $h$'s~\cite{deBlas:2019rxi} and $N_Z = 5\times 10^{12}$ $Z$'s~\cite{Mangano:2651294,FCC:2018evy}.
-As we show in the following, FCC-ee is projected to have a sensitivity to ${\mathcal{B}}(h\to bs)$ and ${\mathcal{B}}(h\to cu)$ below the indirect bounds from $B_s-\bar B_s$ and $D-\bar D$ mixing, cf.~Table \ref{tab:SMpredict}, and we expect similar sensitivities to apply also to CEPC \cite{CEPCPhysicsStudyGroup:2022uwl} (for a recent analysis of the $h\to b s$ reach at ILC, but using $b$- and $c-$taggers, see \cite{Barducci:2017ioq}).
+As we show in the following, FCC-ee is projected to have a sensitivity to ${\mathcal{B}}(h\to bs)$ and ${\mathcal{B}}(h\to cu)$ below the indirect bounds from $B_s-\bar B_s$ and $D-\bar D$ mixing, cf.~Table \ref{tab:SMpredict}, and we expect similar sensitivities to apply also to CEPC \cite{CEPCPhysicsStudyGroup:2022uwl}.
+For a recent analysis of the $h\to b s$ reach at ILC, but using $b$- and $c-$taggers, see \cite{Barducci:2017ioq}, where the leptonic channel reach is consistent with our results\footnote{Ref.~\cite{Barducci:2017ioq} also considered the $bj + \text{MET}$ final state where the authors find a slight improvement by going to higher energies, where the relative importance of the $Zh$ contribution decreases, and $W$-fusion production of the $h$ is the main signal channel.
+Because the backgrounds are lower, the power of the analysis therefore increases.
+We focus instead exclusively on the leptonic channel were $Zh$ can be more easily separated from the backgrounds and our Monte-Carlo-free analysis is more trustworthy.
+We do note that the increase in performance is still qualitatively consistent with our results.
+A quantitative comparison would require a more detailed study of the systematic uncertainties, which is beyond the scope of present work.}.
 The main reasons for these significant improvements are: {\it i)} the recent advances in $b$-, $c-$ and $s$-jet tagging, {\it ii)} the analysis technique that we advocate for below, which results in excellent sensitivity to these FCNC transitions, and {\it iii)} the relatively clean environment of $e^+e^-$ collisions.
 The same approach can also be applied to ${\mathcal{B}}(Z\to bs)$ and ${\mathcal{B}}(Z\to cu)$, however, the phenomenologically interesting branching ratios are still below the floor set by the systematic uncertainties of taggers.

 {\bf Accessing flavor violating transitions.} An analysis strategy that has been successfully applied to $h\to c \bar c$ decays \cite{ATLAS:2022ers}, as well as to suppressed $t\to (s,d) W$ transitions~\cite{Faroughy:2022dyq,CMS:2020vac}, is to distribute events into different event types according to how many flavor tagged (and anti-tagged) jets they contain.
 In particular, the inclusion of information about events with light jets was shown in Ref.~\cite{Faroughy:2022dyq} to lead to significant improvement in sensitivity to $V_{ts,td}$.